lipusz/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication.md

 ## Replicate the Leader Indexes

 - Call the `[indexName]/_ccr/follow` Elasticsearch API to configure the follower indexes on the appropriate cluster.

+Ready to try?
+Checkout the [next article](./configuring-cross-cluster-replication.md) to get a local example up and running.